-The nomination process for the 2020 David L. Clark Seminar opened on September 1, 2020, and closes on November 6, 2020.
-Invitations for the 2021 Seminar will be extended in January.
+The nomination process for the 2022 David L. Clark Seminar closes on December 17, 2021.
+Invitations for the 2022 Seminar will be extended in January.

-The student’s statement of research should be no more than two (2) single-spaced pages, not including the reference section, and should outline the problem he or she is pursuing or plans to pursue in their dissertation research, its intended contribution to theory and practice, specific research questions, study procedures, and brief description of the type of feedback that would help them further develop this work.
+The student’s statement of research should be no more than three (3) single-spaced pages, not including the reference section, and should outline the problem they are pursuing or plan to pursue in their dissertation research, its intended contribution to theory and practice, specific research questions, study procedures, and brief description of the type of feedback that would help them further develop this work.
 Both the abstract and the statement of proposed research should be devoid of any reference to the nominee’s name and/or institution.
 The statement is forwarded to NGSRSEA reviewers during the selection process.

 Q: What content belongs in my statement of research?

 A: Your statement of research should mirror a well-constructed research proposal.
 Please see the examples below for proposals deemed exemplary by reviewers in past years.

-Q: Does my statement of research really need to be two pages or less?
+Q: Does my statement of research really need to be three pages or less?